Gila River Broadcasting Corporation

 The Gila River Broadcasting Corporation (GRBC) is a television network serving the Gila River Indian Community (GRIC) in south-central Arizona, United States.
 It is owned by the Community through tribal enterprise Gila River Telecommunications.

 GRBC broadcasts on two low-power UHF stations near the Community's major population centers: KGRQ-LD (channel 21, previously channel 29) at Stotonic Village and KGRF-LD (channel 21, previously channel 19) at Maricopa Village.
 Both stations use virtual channel 29.

 In addition, Gila River Telecommunications owns two additional stations licensed to the Community, KGRX-LD and KGRY-LD (channels 19 and 28).
-These stations, broadcasting from South Mountain and built in 2021, do not carry GRBC programming; they are instead broadcast in the ATSC 3.0 (Next Gen TV) format and support Evoca, a forthcoming subscription TV service.
+These stations, broadcasting from South Mountain and built in 2021, carry GRBC programming, with one in ATSC 1.0 format, and the other in ATSC 3.0 (Next Gen TV) format.
+These two stations were initially broadcasting in ATSC 3.0 format and formulated for Evoca subscription based content delivery platform until Evoca ceased operations in late 2022.